-This manual is intended for system programmers who want to take advantage of the time and space savings that result from direct use of the I/O devices.
-Users of VAX/VMS who do not require such detailed knowledge of I/O drivers can use the device-independent services described in the VAX Record Management Services Reference Manual.
-Readers are expected to have some experience with either VAX MACRO or some other high-level assembly language.
+This manual is intended for system programmers who want to take advantage of the time and space savings that result from direct use of I/O devices.
+Users of VMS who do not require such detailed knowledge of I/O drivers can use the device-independent services described in the VMS Record Management Services Manual.